seblin/shcol/README.md

 Command-line interface
 ----------------------

-``shcol``s core functionality is also available from the command-line.
+The core functionality of ``shcol`` is also available from the command-line.
 Just run the command ``shcol --help`` after installation to learn more about that.

 How to install